PS5 release date, price, specs

 - External Storage support: USB HDD support

 The PlayStation 5 will also feature a special boost function, that will make use of the variable frequencies supported by its CPU.
 This will allow the console to provide peak performance when needed.
+It looks like Sony is also requiring that all games be installed to the internal SSD that comes with the PS5, which should help new titles make use of the increased read speeds available because of that SSD.

 Now that you know the PS5 release date, price, and specs, make sure you keep your eyes glued here to Shacknews for all the latest info.
 We’ll be updating this article with any new information that Sony reveals, so expect it to be as up to date as possible.